fvandonkelaar/Fvandonkelaar.github.io/_pages/outreach.md

 ---
 {% include base_path %}

 While I am passionate about researching galaxy formation and evolution, it's not my only interest.
 Public outreach has always energized me, and in the future, I would love to combine these two interests and get people enthusiastic about astronomy and science as a whole.
 To this end, I have already given several talks at <a href="https://www.utwente.nl/en/alumni/events/2023/9/1097040/twente4tu-alumni-event-zurich-27th-september-2023"> alumni events </a> for my undergraduate university, sharing the wonders of astronomy.
+I am also co-chairing the 2026 International Women’s Day (IWD) initiative at the Institute of Astronomy (University of Cambridge), which organises a series of events to celebrate the achievements of women astronomers and to recognise the challenges they still face within the field.

 <html lang="en">